 - Once the integration planning and implementation process began, structures were put in place for equity, including using workshop formats for planning (instead of town halls where one voice could dominate), and reserving 52% of seats in each middle school for less advantaged students.
 Takeaway: Policies must proactively put rules in place to prevent advantaged families from gaming the system, dominating the conversation, and opportunity hoarding.

 The podcast “Nice White Parents” is a must-listen for anyone with any stake in public education — but particularly for (you guessed it!) “nice” White parents.
 Chana Joffe-Walt has brilliantly explained where we are in school segregation, how we got here, and how we can get out of this mess and move towards a fairer system.

-For those who find this podcast depressing, take hope!
+For those who find the “Nice White Parents” podcast depressing, take hope!
 It’s actually a map.
 By clearly laying out the history and patterns that have supported educational inequality, we can start to see clear ways to change those patterns and make schools better for all children instead of just some.

-I hope this article has provided a helpful listener’s guide, and I invite you to join the conversation in the comments section!
+I hope this article has provided a helpful listener’s guide to “Nice White Parents,” and I invite you to join the conversation in the comments section!

 The author, Lillie Marshall, is 6-foot-tall National Board Certified Teacher of English from Boston who has been a public school educator since 2003.
 She launched TeachingTraveling.com in 2010 to share expert global education resources, and over 1.6 million readers have visited over the past decade.
 Lillie also runs AroundTheWorld L.com Travel and Life Blog, and DrawingsOf.com for educational cartoons.
 Do stay in touch via subscribing to her monthly newsletter, and following @WorldLillie on social media!